 These Plueys nude rain booties with bows from ReadyForRain.com are both adorable and utilitarian.
 Makes wading through mud puddles and shallow floods sort of bearable—or at the very least, stylish.

 Nails that match the weather.
 “Nimbus Gray and Silver Lining” manicure, courtesy of Freyja Day & Nail Spa.
 So.
 They say the rains aren’t going away until at least February.
 Are you rain-ready?
 We know we are :)

 I sometimes get asked how I conceptualize my shoots.
 Nothing cerebral with my process.
 I don’t.
 Mostly I just check my closet and see how I can make what’s in them work, then find a nice random spot (in this case, the rooftop parking of a mall) then click away.
 The story comes to mind just when I’m about to post.
 It’s a whole lot more fun that way.

 Doggie-print hooded shirt, thrifted.
 Doc Martens-inspired boots, Asian Vogue.

 So this is just us, but yeah, it doesn’t always have to look so put-together.
 Pretty doesn’t always look fun, but fun always looks pretty.

-Love Chic was invited to the ACLE (Alternative Classroom Learning Experience) of UP College of Engineering to talk “Styling for Different Body Types on a Budget” yesterday (thanks guys!) and this is what Shai wore.
+I was invited to the ACLE (Alternative Classroom Learning Experience) of UP College of Engineering to talk “Styling for Different Body Types on a Budget” yesterday (thanks guys!).

 Hype this on Lookbook here.